harbaum/galagino/hardware/cabinet/README.md

 ![The assembled cabinet](assembled.jpg)

-The cabinet consits of two main side sections and 13 parts to be mounted between both sides.
+The cabinet consists of two main side sections and 13 parts to be mounted between both sides.
 The electronic parts are either secured between two wooden parts (the display between parts 1, 5 and 10 and the ESP32 between parts 11 and 13) or screwed to a wooden part (the